Extradition: What If I Flee After Committing Crime in Singapore

-Instead, the Thai authorities convicted him for money laundering offences, as he had brought into Thailand a sum that exceeded the permitted US$20,000 (equivalent to around S$27,600 – believed to be proceeds from the bank heist in Singapore).
+Instead, the Thai authorities convicted him for money laundering offences, as he had brought into Thailand a sum that exceeded the permitted US$20,000 (believed to be proceeds from the bank heist in Singapore).

 What can Singapore do if its extradition request to the other country is rejected?

-The Singapore authorities may have to wait for the accused person to arrive in a different country (especially one with whom Singapore has an extradition treaty or arrangement), before making a new request to that country to secure his/her extradition.
+The Singapore authorities may have to wait for the accused person to arrive in a different country, especially one with which Singapore has an extradition treaty or arrangement, before making a new request to that country to secure the accused person’s extradition.

 This could apply where the accused person freely travels to another country (e.g. if he/she has not been detained under an arrest warrant), or during the process of his/her deportation.

 The latter was exactly what the Singapore authorities did in the case of the Canadian national involved in the Standard Chartered robbery.
 After serving his 14-month sentence for money laundering in Thailand, he was deported from Bangkok to Canada.
 It was while he was in transit in London that British authorities swooped in to arrest him on Singapore’s request.

 The Canadian was subsequently extradited to Singapore and jailed for 5 years for robbery.
 He was also sentenced to 6 strokes of the cane.
 However, his caning sentence was later set aside to fulfil an assurance to the UK authorities, given in return for their assistance, that he would not be caned (more below).

 Can a Country Reject Singapore’s Request for Extradition Despite the Presence of a Treaty?